What Is a Modem and Why You Need One to Get Internet

 Does a modem require a router?

 A modem doesn’t require a router.
-Technically, it just needs an internet connection and an Ethernet connection.
+Technically, it just needs an internet connection and an Ethernet connection to a device—that could be a router, computer, game console, or some other Ethernet-ready device.

-A modem receives a signal from your internet provider’s connection and extracts data from that signal.
+In short, a modem receives a signal from your internet provider’s connection and extracts data from that signal.
 The modem then sends the data through its Ethernet port as electrical pulses.
-Of the four modem types, fiber is different in that light signals are translated into ones and zeroes—no carrier or data waves are used.

 How a cable modem works